 How to Protect Your Organization

-Enterprises can effectively protect themselves from look-alike domain threats by implementing an ongoing process for data collection, intelligence curation, and threat mitigation.
+Enterprises can effectively defend against look-alike domain threats by establishing an ongoing process for data collection, intelligence curation, and threat mitigation.

-However, detecting and shutting down the immediate attack is not always sufficient.
-Cybercriminals can easily replace websites, phone numbers, and hosts to resume their attacks.
+However, identifying and disrupting a single attack is often not enough.
+Cybercriminals can quickly swap out websites, phone numbers, and hosting infrastructure to restart their campaigns.